baris-hm/Instagram-Poetry-App/README.md

-# Şiirden Karelere
+# Instagram Poetry To Slides App

-An accessible, dependency-free prototype that turns a Turkish poem into an editable Instagram carousel preview.
+An accessible, dependency-free prototype that I'm building for my grandpa who's a turkish poet.
+The app turns a poem into an editable Instagram carousel preview.

 ## What is included

 - A large poem input with optional title, description, and photograph
 - A Python preview API backed by an isolated Turkish stanza divider
 - A touch/swipe carousel preview
-- Preview-only dörtlük (four-line) and beyit (two-line) reflow controls
+- Preview-only four-line and beyit  two-line reflow controls
 - Live 10-slide validation that counts the optional photograph
 - An untouched optional photograph as the final carousel slide
 - A configurable `@handle-` mark on every poem slide